kyma-project/kyma/docs/headless-cms/docs/03-01-headless-cms-in-console.md

 ---
-title: Headless CMS in Console
+title: Headless CMS in the Console
 type: Details
 ---